-The Remote Guiding Head is an optional accessory for all models of the STXL Series cameras.
+The Remote Guiding Head is an optional accessory for all models of the STX Series cameras.
 When attached to the main camera body, the Remote Guiding Head can perform all of the functions of the guiding CCD that is built into the camera.
 You control the Remote Guider using the same menu commands as you would for the internal guider.
 You can select which guider to use for a self-guided image.
 The Remote Guiding Head makes it possible to self-guide using a separate guide scope, or through an off-axis guider assembly that is placed in front of the filters.
 This can be useful when imaging through narrow band filters where stars are difficult to see.
-It is important to remember that you should not connect or disconnect the Remote Head to the camera while the power in on.
-It is a good idea, therefore, to plan your observing session in advance and connect the Remote Head at the beginning of the evening if there is any chance that you expect to use it that night.
-If you decide that you need the Remote Head in the middle of an observing session, it may be inconvenient to shut down the main camera and power back up again.
-The Remote Guiding Head contains a mechanical shutter and is therefore capable of taking dark frames without manual intervention by the user.
+It is important to remember that you should not connect or disconnect the Remote Head to the camera while the power is on.